chef/automate/components/docs-chef-io/content/automate/configuration.md

 #### Disclosure Panel

-Configuration to display a disclosure on the sign in page.
+Configuration to display a disclosure on the sign-in page.
 Requires a `.txt` or `.html` message stored in a location accessible to Chef Automate.
-Default: false
+Default: `false`.

 ```toml
 [global.v1]